Trails to Freedom

 The walks

-The trails are well-marked, starting with a pilgrim route that takes us up into the hills above Biella in northern Piedmont before picking up sections of two long distance trails: the Grande Traversata degli Alpi (GTA) and the final section of the Tour de Mt Rosa (TMR) which will take us to the Swiss border.
+The trails are well-marked, starting with a pilgrim route that takes us up into the hills above Biella in northern Piedmont before picking up sections of two long distance trails: the Grande Traversata degli Alpi (GTA) and the final section of the Tour de Mt Rosa (TMR) that take us to the Swiss border.
+A large part of the route follows ancient pack routes, variously narrow, wide, cobbled and paved.
+You will cross some long stretches of skree and boulders, so you’ll need to be sure-footed and fit.

 The accommodation